 The messiness of divorce has been well documented.
 The attorneys, the custody battles, dividing everything up.
-But how does one initiate the process?
-When you are sure you want to go through with one, how do you tell your spouse you want a divorce?
+But when you are sure — absolutely sure — you want to go through with one, how do you tell your spouse you want a divorce?
 In movies, it’s often blurted out in the midst of a heated argument, with one partner or the other dramatically shouting, “I want a divorce!”
 But in life, things tend to go a bit differently.
 And, if you want the ensuing legal battle to be civil, it’s in one’s best interest to take pause and really determine how to tell the person they vowed to spend the rest of their life with that it’s over.
 So how does one deliver this particularly life-altering bit of news?
 There’s no one way to do it.
 But there are some guidelines to keep in mind.
-Here’s what you need to know.

 Timing is Everything

 To say that telling your partner you want a divorce is delicate is an understatement.
 It is an enormous decision, one that, when broached, will alter both of your lives forever.
 As such, you want to make sure that you choose to have the conversation at a time when your partner is emotionally capable of receiving the news.
 In other words, don’t tell them you want a divorce when when they’re stressed or emotional.
 “You know your partner better than anyone, so don’t make the disastrous mistake of bringing up divorce in the middle of an important life event,” advises relationship coach Alice Wood.
 “Be patient and remember that the announcement can wait until a moment when its impact will be the least damaging.”
 Is this obvious?
 Yes.
 But it’s essential.